Kurento/kurento/source/user/faq.rst

 The STUN server uses a single port for client connections (3478 by default), so this port should be opened up for the public in the server's network configuration or *Security Group*.
 If using TURN relay, then the whole range of TURN ports (49152 to 65535 by default) should be opened up too, besides the client port.
 Depending on the features of the STUN/TURN server, these might be only UDP or both UDP and TCP ports.
 For example, *Coturn* uses both UDP and TCP in its default configuration.

-If you are installing Kurento in a NAT environment (e.g. if your media server is behind a NAT firewall), you also need to configure an external STUN server, in ``/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini`` (check :ref:`faq-stun-configure` for more details).
+If you are installing Kurento in a NAT environment (e.g. if your media server is behind a NAT firewall), you also need to configure an external STUN server, in ``/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini``.
 Similarly, all browser clients that are behind a NAT need to use the STUN server through the *iceServers* field of the `RTCPeerConnection constructor <https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection>`__.

 **Example:**